MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/external-data-in-cash-flow.md

 ---
 # required metadata

-title: Use external data in cash flow forecasts
+title: Use external data in cash flow forecasts (preview)
 description: This topic describes the setup steps that you must complete so that external data can be entered or imported into cash flow forecasts.
 author: rcarlson
 manager: AnnBe